h3110Fr13nd/vectorshift-hubspot-integration/README.md

 3. Test Redis connection:
    - Redis should be running on port 6379
    - The backend should be able to connect to Redis for session management

-> Ports used are default ports.
-If you change them in the .env files, ensure to update the redirect URIs in the OAuth provider settings.

 ## Troubleshooting